-One key operates all the locks and starts the vehicle.
-Always carry a spare key with you in case of an emergency.
+The key operates all locks on your vehicle.
+You should always carry a second key with you in a safe place in case you require it in an emergency.

-Your keys are programmed to your vehicle; using a non-programmed key will not permit your vehicle to start.
-If you lose your authorized dealer supplied keys, replacement keys are available through your authorized dealer.
-Refer to the $SecuriLock^{TM}$ passive anti-theft system section later in this chapter for more information.
+If your vehicle is equipped with the SecuriLock® Passive Anti-theft system, your keys are electronically coded to your vehicle; using a non-coded key will not permit your vehicle to start.
+If you lose your dealer supplied keys, replacement keys are available through your authorized dealer.